protegeproject/webprotege/readme.md

 WebProtégé
 ==========

-**Please note that this is soon to be the *legacy* codebase for WebProtégé.
-This repository will eventually be replaced with the [webprotege-backend](https://github.com/protegeproject/webprotege-backend) and [webprotege-gwt-ui](https://github.com/protegeproject/webprotege-gwt-ui) repositories, which cleanly separate out user-interface code from WebProtégé service code.
-We are also moving WebProtégé to a microservice architecture and we have a raft of [repositories](https://github.com/topics/webprotege?o=desc&s=updated) for this under the GitHub protege project organization. **
+**PLEASE NOTE:  This repository is in the process of being superceded with a collection of other, more fine-grained, [repositories](https://github.com/topics/webprotege?o=desc&s=updated).
+We are moving WebProtégé to a microservice architecture and each microservice and each common library now has its own repository.
+While this repository still serves as the repository for the current WebProtégé release, all active development is now taking place in these repositories.
+You can read more about this on the [WebProtégé Next Gen Wiki](https://github.com/protegeproject/webprotege-next-gen/wiki/WebProtégé-Next-Generation-Overview).**

 What is WebProtégé?
 -------------------